C3S/c3s.dev/design/docs/source/architecture.rst

 - JSON should be the main format as it is commonly used
 - JSONP can be easily supported from the JSON implementation as it is just a method call wrapper for JavaScript
 - XML might be another format as it widely established
+- CSV might be considered for exporting data for statistical evaluation

 Schemas